Harvest Cocoons | Step by Step

 Leafcutter Bee Cocoon Harvesting

-Leafcutter bees overwinter as eggs, so the cocoons are best harvested in late winter or early spring.
-If you find leafcutter cocoons mixed in with your mason bee nesting material in the fall, that’s great, simply store the cocoons in a BeeGuardian bag in a cool area (like an unheated shed or garage) until the following spring.
-You can find an easy to follow timeline here.
+Leafcutter bees overwinter as delicate larvae and leafcutter bee cocoons are best harvested in late winter or early spring.
+If you find leafcutter cocoons mixed in with your mason bee nesting material in the fall, simply store the leafcutter bee cocoons in a BeeGuard Bag in an unheated shed or garage until the following spring.

-Your leafcutter nesting material can be stored, unopened, inside a BeeGuardian bag in a cool location from the time you notice a stop in leafcutter bee activity.
-This is usually late summer or early fall, when the temperatures are consistently below 70°F/21°C. Then, about 6 weeks before your summer garden will be blooming, you can harvest your leafcutter cocoons.
+Your leafcutter nesting material can be stored, unopened, inside a BeeGuard Bag in a cool location from the time you notice a stop in leafcutter bee activity.
+This is usually late summer or early fall when the temperatures are consistently below 70F(21C).
+You can harvest your leafcutter cocoons about 6 weeks before your summer garden will begin blooming.

 Follow the steps above for opening the nesting material.
-It’s the same process, but the cocoons will look different.
-Leafcutter cocoons are vibrantly colored with greens, yellows, reds and pinks from the leaves and petals they used to construct the cocoons.
+It’s the same process, but the cocoons are vibrantly colored with greens, yellows, reds, and pinks from leaves and petals.

-After you have removed the cocoons from the nesting materials, do not wash them as the leaves are not as waterproof as the mason bee cocoons.
-We don’t recommend storing leafcutter cocoons in the refrigerator because they are more susceptible to mold, it’s best to keep them in a cool, unheated basement, shed or garage for their hibernation.
+After you have removed the cocoons from the nesting materials, do not wash them as the leaves are not waterproof.
+We don’t recommend storing leafcutter cocoons in the refrigerator because they are more susceptible to mold, it’s best to keep them in a BeeGuard Bag in an unheated basement, shed or garage for their hibernation.